 4.1.
-Drafting admission arrangements - (School name) will include:
+Drafting admission arrangements - Castlefields Primary School will include:

 - A clear, fair and objective set of admission arrangements and oversubscription criteria. - A PAN for each relevant age group. - Oversubscription criteria for each point of entry. - Procedures to admit pupils with an Education, Health and Care Plan (EHCP) which names the school. - Procedures to give highest priority to looked after children (LAC) and previously looked after children (PLAC). - An explanation of the right of appeal to an independent appeals panel. - A requirement for parents/carers of children in an attached nursery unit or a unit run by the school to apply for a place in reception. - 4.2.
 TrustEd Schools Alliance is the admission authority.
-Our academy trust is responsible for consulting on and determining the admission arrangements in accordance with the School Admissions Code.
-Our trust will consider applications to the school rather than the LA.
-Our trust becomes responsible for organising admission appeals in compliance with the School Admission Appeals Code, not the LA.
+Our Academy Trust is responsible for consulting on and determining the admission arrangements in accordance with the School Admissions Code.
+Our Trust becomes responsible for organising admission appeals in compliance with the School Admission Appeals Code, not the LA.
 However, we normally discharge this responsibility by asking Shropshire Council to administer independent Admissions Appeal Hearings on our behalf.